Homemade Chalk Paint Dresser Makeover

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-This is what the dresser looked like before.
+You can see above what the dresser looked like before.
 We bought it from Facebook Marketplace for $50, which is a steal in my area.
 If you want to know the best places to get good furniture for cheap, check out this post to learn more!

 Supplies Used for this homemade chalk paint dresser makeover

-Prep Dresser for Paint
+Prep Dresser for Makeover

 First things first, we did all of the boring prep work.
 Learn why it’s so important to prepare furniture for painting here!